 Centuries later the light of the Gospel truth was revealed to people who learned through patient study of God’s Holy Word that “the righteous shall live by faith.”
 The Gospel was rediscovered, and the great work of the Reformation was begun.
-In the lower left lancet a castle-fortress reminds us of Martin Luther's stirring hymn, “A Mighty Fortress Is Our God.”
+In the lower left lancet, a castle-fortress reminds us of Martin Luther's stirring hymn, “A Mighty Fortress Is Our God.”
 Superimposed on the castle is a parchment, symbolizing the famous 95 Theses which were nailed to the door of the Castle Church in Wittenberg on October 31, 1517.
-The appearance of the Theses was the trumpet-blast which heralded the coming of the Reformation,
+The appearance of the Theses was the trumpet-blast that heralded the coming of the Reformation,

-Our Evangelical and Reformed Church pays tribute not only to the spiritual insight of Martin Luther, but to all those heroic men of God who believed in the cardinal principles of Protestantism: the right of private judgment by the inspired and enlightened individual, justification by faith, the supreme authority of Scripture and the universal priesthood of all believers.
+Our Evangelical and Reformed Church pays tribute not only to the spiritual insight of Martin Luther, but to all those heroic people of God who believed in the cardinal principles of Protestantism: the right of private judgment by the inspired and enlightened individual, justification by faith, the supreme authority of Scripture, and the universal priesthood of all believers.
 For that reason there is included in the Reformation window the portraits of the spiritual giants Calvin, Zwingli, and Melanchthon.
 The Evangelical and Reformed Church recognizes the contribution made by sincere men and women of all Christian denominations, and the words inscribed in the window have a deep meaning for us: “In essentials unity, in non-essentials liberty, in all things charity.”

-High in the left lancet is the symbol of the World Council of Churches, with the Greek word “Oikoumene,” signifying our longing for understanding and unity among Christians.
+High in the left lancet is the symbol of the World Council of Churches with the Greek word “Oikoumene,” signifying our longing for understanding and unity among Christians.